 What are the best ad blockers?

-AdBlock Plus is available across multiple platforms — desktop browsers as well as Android and iOS — so it's likely going to be the first stop for lots of people.
-For blocking ads on a desktop browser, try either AdBlock or AdBlocker Ultimate, which work with a wide variety of browsers.
-Chrome supports a number of different ad blockers — we suggest trying either Popper or Fair AdBlocker.
+When it comes to the best ad blockers and privacy extensions that you can add to your browser, AdBlock Plus is available across multiple platforms — desktop browsers as well as Android and iOS.
+It's likely going to be the first stop for lots of people.
+For blocking ads on a desktop browser alone, try either AdBlock or Ghostery, which work with a wide variety of browsers.

 The best ad blockers you can get today

-AdBlock Plus (ABP) is among the most popular ad blockers, with extensions available for Firefox, Chrome, Safari and Opera.
+AdBlock Plus (ABP) is among the most popular ad blockers, with extensions available for Firefox, Chrome, Safari, Edge and Opera.
 ABP features a quick setup, loading preset filter lists that allow users to quickly block most ads, as well as the option to filter malware and social media buttons.

 Savvy users can chose additional block lists as well as set custom filters or whitelist their favorite sites to keep their ad revenue in the black.
 AdBlock Plus allows what it calls "non-intrusive advertising" through filters; that may irk some users, though this feature can be disabled in settings.